 - POLS101 Political Theory

 3. Big choice of papers

-The Politics Department offers more than 30 papers papers every year covering a wide range of topics such as United States Foreign Policy since 1945, Environmental Politics, Theories of Justice, and Tyranny, Terror and the Politics of the Middle East.
+The Politics Programme offers around 30 papers papers every year covering a wide range of topics such as Theories of Justice, Politics and the Media in New Zealand, Contemporary Issues in International Relations, Theories of Justice, and Politics of the Middle East.

 4. Interesting degree combinations

-Over 290 students majored in Politics at Otago in 2017, with 25% completing a double major (popular subjects to combine with Politics are History, Sociology, Economics and Psychology), 20% completing a BA(Politics)/LLB double degree, and even a handful of students doing a BA/LLB double degree-double major!
-Otago is also the only university in New Zealand where students interested in politics can major in Politics, Philosophy and Economics.
+Over 325 students were majoring in Politics at Otago in 2019, with 20% taking a double major (popular subjects to combine with Politics are Communication Studies, Economics, Geography, History, and Philosophy), 20% completing a BA(Politics)/LLB double degree, and even a handful of students doing a BA/LLB double degree-double major!
+Otago is also the only university in New Zealand where students interested in Politics can major in Politics, Philosophy and Economics.

 5. Smart cookies

 Politics at Otago has produced a number of Rhodes Scholars who go on to study at prestigious international universities, such as Ben Abraham and Iona Mylek, both recent BA(Hons) graduates, who went on to study at the University of Oxford.